philc/book-notes/business/zero to one - peter thiel.md

   already-invented ones.
 Bankers make money by rearranging the capital structures of already existing companies.
 Lawyers resolve disputes over old things or help other people structure their affairs."
-  * (So depressing)
 * "Finance epitomizes indefinite thinking because it's the only way to make money when you have no idea how to create wealth."
 * Under indefinite optimism, the government's role is to provide insurance to the citizens, rather than coordinating ambitious plans to engineer material improvements to the nation.
 * "In business, arguing over process has become a way to endlessly defer making concrete plans for a better future."
-* He slams biotech startups as making poor progress due to many factors, but most of all an indefinite attitude -- "See what sticks; try things at random."
+* He slams biotech startups as making poor progress because of many factors, but most of all an indefinite attitude -- "See what sticks; try things at random."
-* "U.S. companies are letting cash pile up on their balance sheets without investing in new projects because they don't have any concrete plans for the future."
+* This is why U.S. companies have so much cash on their balance sheets.
+They don't know what to invest in because they don't have concrete plans for the future.
 * "Would-be entrepreneurs are told that nothing can be known in advance: we're supposed to listen to what customers say they want, make nothing more than a 'minimum viable product,' and iterate our way to success."